 The high point of this tour is supposed to be the Baroque Library.
 Since the number of people in the library is strictly controlled, you are given an entry time when you buy the ticket.
 We queued up to enter the grand room.
 We thought it was baroque, but not very large.
 It would be right at home in a movie with a teenaged magician looking for old spells.
 The press of people included a guided tour which took up the center of the small room, leaving the rest of us quite constrained.
 We walked around as best as we could, but it was not really possible to figure out which books were on the shelf.
 It was not the sort of place where I could have done much reading: it was too dark and ornate.

 We escaped to the middle level, which had the hushed and clean book-lined atmosphere of a modern library.
 It seems that most books were actually stored here, and were taken upstairs only on request.
 This is what we call "closed shelf" today.
 Some of their more remarkable holdings were on display.
-Since Cervantes died exactly 400 years ago, several copies of his books were on display.
+In honour of Cervantes, who died exactly 400 years ago, several copies of his books were on display.
 I saw a book by Cervantes published in 1617, but it was not a book I knew.
 The oldest edition of Don Quixote which I spotted is from 1744 (see photo) .
 It is interesting that this edition was published 139 years after the first edition.
 Don Quixote still has a score of 3.8/5 on Goodreads.
 That is something!

 Another level down a little gift shop softens your entry to the only university dungeon in the world.
 Unseemly behaviour in the library, or disrespect shown to teachers and learning could land you here once upon a time.
 I’m sure the place was damp, cold, and dark.
-There was little you could have done in there except to meditate upon ways of making sure that you were not incarcerated again.
+There was little you could have done in there except to jangle your chains or meditate upon ways of making sure that you were not incarcerated again.
 I wonder why they gave up the practice.
 Like much that is modern in Portugal, I’m sure that an answer would lead back to the late 18th century and Marquez de Pombal.